Olywa/Onion/.github/ISSUE_TEMPLATE/bug-reports-only--feature-requests-should-be-raised-in-the--discussions--tab-above-.md

 ---
 name: Bug Reports Only (Feature requests should be raised in the 'Discussions' tab above)
-about: Create a report to help us improve
+about: Report a defect to help us improve Onion
 title: ''
 labels: ''
 assignees: ''